collective-soundworks/soundworks/README.md

 ### Client/server architecture

-In order to connect the smartphones with each other, *Soundworks* implements a client/server architecture using a `Node.js` server and WebSockets to pass messages between the server and the clients (currently based on the `socket.io` library).
+In order to connect the smartphones with each other, *Soundworks* implements a client/server architecture using a `Node.js` server and WebSockets to pass messages between the server and the clients (currently with the `socket.io` library).

 In general, a *Soundworks* scenario allows different types of clients to connect to the server through different URLs.
-The most important kind clients are the smartphones of the players who take part in the performance.
+The most important kind clients are the smartphones of the players who take part in the performance (we refer to this type of client as `player`).
 For convenience, a player connects to the server through the root URL of the application, `http://my.server.address:port/`.

 In addition to the players, a scenario can include other kinds of clients such as:
 - A laptop that provides an interface to control some parameters of the performance in real time.
 We would refer to this type of client as `conductor`.
 These clients would connect to the server through the URL `http://my.server.address:port/conductor`.
 - A computer that controls the sound and/or light effects in the room in sync with the players' performance, such as lasers, a global visualization or ambient sounds on external loudspeakers.
 We would refer to this type of client as `env`, standing for “environment”.
 These clients would connect to the server through the URL `http://my.server.address:port/env`.

 We refer to the URL extensions corresponding to the different kinds of clients as `namespaces`.
-The `/player` namespace is the default namespace of the application.
-All other types of clients access the server through a URL that concatenates the root URL of the application and the namespace of the client type such as `conductor` and `env`.
+The `'/player'` namespace is the default namespace of the application, and is accessed through the root URL (*e.g* `http://my.server.address:port/`).
+All other types of clients access the server through a URL that concatenates the root URL of the application and the namespace of the client type (*e.g* `http://my.server.address:port/conductor` for a `conductor` client who belongs to the namespace `'/conductor'`, or ``http://my.server.address:port/env` for an `env` client who belongs to the namespace `'/env'`).

 ### A *Soundworks* scenario is exclusively made of modules

 A scenario built with *Soundworks* consists in a succession and combination of modules, each of them corresponding to one step of the scenario.
 On the client side, each module implements a `.start()` and a `.done()` method.
-We launch the process corresponding to that module by calling the method `.start()`, and we call the method `.done()` to hand over the control the following module.
+We launch the process corresponding to that module by calling the method `.start()`, and we call the method `.done()` to hand over the control to the following module.
 This way, modules can be executed in series and/or in parallel according to a given application scenario.
+While the library provides most of the modules to setup a client for participation, the essential part of a scenario — the `performance` itself — usually has to be implemented by a custom module.

 As an example, a scenario could provide the following interactions when a `player` connects to the server through the root URL:

 - The player’s smartphone displays a `welcome` message (*e.g.* “Welcome to the performance!”).
 When the player clicks on the screen…
-- the player receives some `checkin` instructions while in the meantime, the smartphone has to `sync` its clock with the server.
+- … the player receives some `checkin` instructions while in the meantime, the smartphone has to `sync` its clock with the server.
 Finally, when these are done…
-- the player joins the `performance`.
+- … the player joins the `performance`.

 Each of these steps corresponds to a module.
 On the client side, this scenario would be implemented as follows.